 Nephew and sons of Flight Sergeant Gerry Newey, RNZAF, NZ425285, Wireless Operator/Air Gunner, HK601 JN-D, C Flight, 75(NZ) Squadron RAF

-Or you can pick up the main story from when the boys first came together at No.12 Operational Training Unit, Chipping Warden.
+Pick up the main story from when the boys first came together in England, at No.12 Operational Training Unit, Chipping Warden.

 Contacts & updates